elenianton/Aspect-Based-Sentiment-Analysis-ABSA/README.md

 2. Reading/parsing the XML file and split it to 10 parts (35 reviews per part).
 Each part should be stored in a separate file (part1.xml, part2.xml, … part10.xml)
 3.	train.py --> trains a model and saves it to disk.
     The function takes as parameter an array that indicates which parts will be used for training.
-4. Test.py --> that loads a saved model and uses it for predicting the polarities for the sentence aspects of a part.
+4. Test.py --> loads a saved model and uses it for predicting the polarities for the sentence aspects of a part.
-    A parameter of the function should specify which part will be used.
+    A parameter of the function specify which part will be used.
-5. Experiments.py -->  uses the functions of train.py and test.py.
+5. Experiments.py -->  uses functions of train.py and test.py.
     The experiments.py do:
     a.
 10-fold cross validation.In each iteration 9 parts will be used for training and 1 for testing/evaluation.
 Estimate accuracy for each of the 10 folds/iterations and               calculate an average of them.
     b.
-Repetition of the experiments of 5.a but use only the 1/3 and 2/3 of the training parts; i.e., 3 parts, 6 parts.
+Repetition of the experiments of 5.a with using only the 1/3 and 2/3 of the training parts; i.e., 3 parts, 6 parts.
-6. Finaly, we using a feature selection technique.
+6. Finaly, we using a feature selection technique